piedraj/instructions/METSIGNIFICANCE.md

     submitCondor.py --queue tomorrow --execFile condor.sh tune_UL2018_DoubleMuon.sh

-The tuning parameters for data and MC should apear in the following folder.
+The tuning parameters for data and MC should appear in the following folder.

     $CMSSW_BASE/src/nanoMET/run/results